How to contribute

 Publish your code

 The simplest way to contribute is to publish the code you used for your articles in a public database (for example, ModelDB).
 It increases the impact of your work and it is useful for the community.
-You can cite our introductory paper: Goodman DF and Brette R (2008) Brian: a simulator for spiking neural networks in Python.
-Front.
-Neuroinform. doi:10.3389/neuro.11.005.2008.
-We would be glad if you sent us an email when you publish Brian code.
+Please cite us if you use Brian.
+We would be glad if you sent us an email when you publish Brian code, or mention us on Twitter.

 Send bug reports